arilin-thorferra/bfdb/README.md

 # GCDb

-The Giants' Club database: a simple colletion of character sheets for online personas/fursonas.
+The Giants' Club database: a simple collection of character sheets for online personas/fursonas.

 A work in progress.